-When we attended Rezzed in April, we noticed an increase in the number of narrative games on display.
-This was a great thing for me as I love to get my teeth into a release with a good story but possibly not such a good thing for an expo.
-These quieter titles tend to get lost among the stands of bright lights, loud sounds, over-enthusiastic PR staff and free merchandise; and there’s a chance for some excellent work to get overlooked.
+At Rezzed in April, we noticed an increase in the number of narrative games on display.
+This wasn’t such a good thing for an expo: these quieter titles tend to get lost among the stands of bright lights, loud sounds, over-enthusiastic PR staff and free merchandise.

 I noticed something else which may not be entirely suited to gaming shows while at the PLAY Expo in London last weekend: retro games.
 This may seem a weird thing to say considering PLAY promotes itself as being a ‘celebration of gaming’ and makes a huge selection of arcade cabs, pinball machines, and computers and consoles covering the past 40 years available to its attendees.
 The expo is the place to be for those with a fondness for the retro side of our hobby – but hear me out.

 At events like as Rezzed and EGX, where the focus is on upcoming indie projects or big-budget releases, developers and publishers want as many as people as possible to see their work.
 Bums on the seats in front of their title equals more publicity and profit in the future; it’s just good business sense.
 They therefore want to give you a taste but not so much as you hold up the queue behind you, so they usually make a playable demo especially for the show or limit play-time to one level.

 You’re therefore at their stand for perhaps 15 minutes (not including waiting-in-line or developer-chatting time) before the next interested person can get their hands on the game.
 This is a good amount of time for you to get a feel for it and for the other attendees behind you not to get frustrated at the length of time they’ve been queuing.
 Some titles are an exception: when the latest Call of Duty was on display, I spoke to one person who’d been waiting at the stand for over five hours.